Skip to content

 Kohinoor Mills Listed by cmdorganization Ransomware Group

 On June 26, 2026, Pakistani textile manufacturer Kohinoor Mills appeared on the leak site of the ransomware group cmdorganization.
-The company, which supplies premium fabrics to international brands, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any employee, customer, supplier or partner whose details were stored in the compromised systems could now be at risk.
+The company, which supplies premium fabrics to international brands, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any employee, customer, supplier or partner whose details were stored in the compromised systems could now be at risk.

 Public reporting indicates that cmdorganization claims to have stolen internal documents from Kohinoor Mills Limited, a company founded in 1948 and based in Pakistan.
 The data consists of internal files exfiltrated during a ransomware incident.
 No confirmed total of records or specific categories such as customer lists or employee payroll files have been independently verified, but ransomware groups routinely publish samples to pressure victims.
 The listing appeared on the group’s leak site on June 26, 2026, following the typical pattern of initial encryption, exfiltration, and subsequent public shaming when ransom demands are not met.